CUMBERLAND COUNTY

 AND

 The station was shared by both railroads since they both terminated in Shippensburg.
 Passengers coming from Harrisburg had to leave the P & R train and board the WM train to continue to Hagerstown.
 Just the opposite going the other way.
 There were occasional run thru trains.
-Also, the P&R tracks had to cross over the Cumberland Valley Railroad trains just east of the CVRR station on East Earl Street.
+Also, the P&R tracks had to cross over the Cumberland Valley Railroad tracks just east of the CVRR station on East Earl Street.
 The CVRR would not let the P&R cross at grade so that had to go over the CVRR.
 Passengers were forced to walk the block from one station to the other if they needed to get on a different railroad.

 1895 CUMBERLAND COUNTY RAILROAD MAP